MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 In 2001 he founded the International Motorcycle Rally Katyn Association, which aims to organize motorcycle rallies to places of murder and burial of Polish patriots.
 Apart from cultivating national traditions, the aim of the Association is also providing help to Poles in the East.

-In 2010, he was awarded the Knight's Cross of the Order of Rebirth of Poland by the President for his outstanding contributions to commemorating the truth about the Katyn massacre.
-During the 2015 parliamentary elections, he was a member of Grzegorz Braun's "Luck of God!" electoral committee.
+In 2010 he was decorated by the President with the Knight's Cross of the Order of Polonia Restituta for his outstanding contribution to commemorating the truth about the Katyn massacre.
+During the 2015 parliamentary elections, he belonged to Grzegorz Braun's "Luck of God!" electoral committee.
 In the same year, he criticized the Polish government for preventing the Night Wolves (a Russian organization of motorcyclists) who wanted to visit the graves of Red Army soldiers from entering Poland.

 In September 2015, during the penultimate edition of the rally, Węgrzyn recalled in an interview with PAP that he had lived in the US for a long time and came to Poland after the fall of communism. - I found out then that there was a test at some school and 14 percent of the students said it was Poles who killed Jews in Katyn.
 I returned to Chicago, to my friends, and I wondered what to do.
 And I thought of a motorcycle rally.
 There are many such rallies in America, they attract attention.
 So I organized one commemorating the Katyn massacre in Poland," Węgrzyn said.